 However, over time, variations have arisen with the likes of a traditional Irish lamb stew made the same way but with more tender lamb meat.
 This is the nearest you will get to a classic form of the dish.
 A traditional Irish beef stew is made with beef cuts, typically stewing or braising beef, chuck or round beef.
 And it can also be made with kid goat.

 There are some that will argue that no stew can be called a traditional Irish stew unless it contains mutton, but don’t listen to them.
 It tastes as good with lamb or beef.
 Either way, an Irish stew is considered Ireland’s national dish.

-This is a hearty meal which is the perfect winter warmer and can even be enjoyed with Irish soda bread (see further down this post).
+This is a hearty meal that is the perfect winter warmer and can even be enjoyed with Irish soda bread (see further down this post).
 This is a typical dish I cook during the winter for my family and it never fails to please everyone.
 One tip: if you are cooking an Irish stew, the best results will come from long and slow cooking.
 The earlier in the day you can put it on the hob the better.
-Just watch heat and the liquid level and keep the water topped up.
+Just watch the heat and the liquid level and keep the water topped up.